 This prospectus contains "forward-looking statements", as that term is defined in the Private Securities Litigation Reform Act of 1995.
 These include statements regarding our expectations, beliefs, plans or objectives for future operations and anticipated results of operations.
 For this purpose, any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
 Without limiting the foregoing, "believes", "anticipates", "proposes", "plans", "expects", "intends", "may", and other similar expressions are intended to identify forward-looking statements.
-Such statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-The forward-looking statements made in this prospectus are based on current expectations that involve numerous risks and uncertainties.
+Such statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward looking statements.
+The forward-looking statements made in this report are based on current expectations that involve numerous risks and uncertainties.

-The successful development of CPP-109, CPP-115 or any other product we may acquire, develop or license is highly uncertain.
+The successful development of our product candidates is highly uncertain.
 We cannot reasonably estimate or know the nature, timing, or estimated expenses of the efforts necessary to complete the development of, or the period in which material net cash inflows are expected to commence due to the numerous risks and uncertainties associated with developing such products, including the uncertainty of:

-- the scope, rate of progress and expense of our non-clinical studies, proof-of-concept studies and clinical studies and trials and other product development activities; - our ability to complete our studies and trials on a timely basis and within the budgets we establish for such trials; - whether our studies and trials will be successful; - the results of our pre-clinical studies and clinical studies and trials, and the number and scope of such studies and trials that will be required for us to seek and obtain approval of NDAs for CPP-109 and CPP-115; - the expense of filing, and potentially prosecuting, defending and enforcing any patent claims and other individual property rights; - whether others develop and commercialize products competitive to our products; - changes in the laws and regulations affecting our business; - our ability to attract and retain skilled employees; and - changes in general economic conditions and interest rates.
+- the scope, rate of progress and expense of our non-clinical studies, proof-of-concept studies and clinical studies and trials and other product development activities; - our ability to complete our studies and trials on a timely basis and within the budgets we establish for such trials; - whether our studies and trials will be successful; - the results of our pre-clinical studies and clinical studies and trials, and the number and scope of such studies and trials that will be required for us to seek and obtain approval of NDAs for our product candidates; - whether the third parties we retain to assist us in our trials and studies perform as contracted for and within the budgets established for their activities; - the expense of filing, and potentially prosecuting, defending and enforcing any patent claims and other individual property rights; - whether others develop and commercialize products competitive to our products; - changes in the laws and regulations affecting our business; - our ability to attract and retain skilled employees; and - changes in general economic conditions and interest rates.